KRSogaard/Archipelago.Gradle/auth-service/layout.md

     - client_id
   - refresh_token
     - scope - can be less, but not more
-    -

 - Response: 200 OK
     - access_token :
     - token_type : Just the string "bearer"
     - expires_in : The amount of seconds from now
     - refresh_token : (Only with code flow)
     - scope : the scope granted
+    - id_token : if requested
 - Response headers:
     - Cache-Control: no-store
     - Pragma: no-cache
 - 400 for error or bad token
   - error
     - https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/